Every business needs a name to differentiate itself from other businesses.

 | Morning Caffeine Pte Ltd

 You should also avoid selecting names that are undesirable (i.e. vulgar, obscene or offensive) or bear similarity to government bodies or are protected by law.
 For instance, names containing “Temasek” are not available for registration.

 Read our policy statement on business names and name complaints.

 Registering a name

-A name application may be referred to the Referral Authorities for comments (e.g. if your business name has the word “school” in it, it may be referred to the Ministry of Education).
+Some name applications may be referred to Referral Authorities for approval (e.g. if your proposed business name has the word “school”, it may be referred to the Ministry of Education).
 The processing time for referred applications may take between 14 to 60 days.

 Specifying your business activity

-During the name application, you must also specify the primary and secondary activities of your business by choosing the most relevant Singapore Standard Industrial Classification (SSIC) code corresponding to your business activity.
-Click here to search for the relevant SSIC code.
+As part of the name application, you must specify the primary and secondary activities of your business by choosing the most relevant Singapore Standard Industrial Classification (SSIC) code corresponding to your intended business activity.